dart-lang/language/working/unquoted-imports/feature-specification.md

 ## Static semantics

-The semantics of the new syntax are defined by taking the `packagePath` and converting it to a string.
-The directive then behaves as if the user had written a string literal containing that string.
+The semantics of the new syntax are defined by taking the `packagePath` and converting it to a URI string.
+The directive then behaves as if the user had written a string literal containing that URI.
 The process is:

 1. Let the *segment* for a `pathSegment` be a string defined by the ordered concatenation of the `segmentComponent` and `.` terminals in the